LarryHsiao/Blog/_posts/2018-04-22-orientation-handling-with-listview.md

 By default, Orientation change triggers restarting the Activity.
 And if we want to retains the value in Activity, we need to implement the save/restore methods which provided by Android framework and save our dynamic values for the recreated Activity.

 But in this case which we want to retains the scrolling position, we don\`t have to do the save/restore implementation for the scrolling position.
 Views also retains it states, so we don\`t have to do that again, just focus on how to retain our data and Android framework will do the rest.

-But make sure setup views before system restore the states (before `super.onRestoreInstanceState()`) then no extra work to retain the scrolling position.
+Just make sure setup views before system restore the states (before `super.onRestoreInstanceState()`) then no extra work to retain the scrolling position.